Autarkieguide

 • Quality of the module and charge controller

-Step 3: Calculate performance
+Step 3: Calculate power

-A 100 Wp module produces (realistically) about 350 Wh/day.
+A 100 Wp module generates (realistically calculated) about 350 Wh/day.

 Formula for calculation: